Last Updated on 2 months ago by traveldrafts

 During Easter Sunday, Boys (sometimes even men) take willow twigs, braid them into whips, decorate them with colorful ribbons, and on Easter Monday morning gently use them to whip girls (and women) while chanting “Hody, hody doprovody, dejte vejce malovaný, nedáte-li malovaný, dejte aspoň bílý, slepička vám snese jiný…”, a rhyme requesting eggs from the girls in return.

-This is mainly a pagan tradition called pomlázka, which is the name of the whip.
+This is mainly a pagan tradition called pomlázka, named after the whip.
 This centuries-old tradition is supposed to bring luck, health, and fertility to the girls.
 The girls typically decorate the eggs during Easter Sunday to give to the boys.
 So, remember, girls getting whipped is a good thing…. in the Czech Republic… during Easter.

-Oh, but there are other uncanny traditions of Easter in Czechia.
-Apparently, they like to cook lamb on Easter, but not real meaty lamb… the Czech bake a lamb-shaped cake (called beránek).
+Oh, but there are other uncanny Easter traditions in Czechia.
+Apparently, they like to cook lamb on Easter, but not real meaty lamb… the Czechs bake a lamb-shaped cake (called beránek).
 The recipe seems quite simple, but you can even buy them at pastry shops to try… Somehow this seems normal after the whipping thing…

 It’s possible to find the pomlázka, decorated eggs, and beránek in Czech markets around Easter.
 They sure make a nice souvenir.
 Though, I’m not sure about using the whips back home…